Lower Sioux Indian Reservation: History

+Forced relocation

+After the ratification of the Treaty of Traverse de Sioux by the United States Senate in May 1853, Mdewakanton and Wahpekute bands were relocated to an East Dakota reservation on the upper Minnesota River.
+Included in these groups were the Red Wing Mdewakanton.

 Termination efforts

 From the 1940s to the 1960s, the United States government (including Congress) had a policy of terminating tribes, that is, ending the special relationships that they had with the federal government.
 The belief was that tribes would be selected that appeared to have adapted successfully to mainstream culture: in the process, any communal land would be distributed to individual households, and individuals would become residents of their respective counties and states, and under their jurisdiction.

 Four Native American tribes (each associated with separate reservations) in Minnesota were identified for termination in the 1950s.
 A memo dated January 19, 1955 for the BIA issued from the Department of the Interior indicates additional terminations were being reviewed in proposed legislation for what were primarily Dakota tribes in southern Minnesota, including the Lower Sioux Community in Redwood and Scott counties, the New Upper Sioux Community in Yellow Medicine County, the Prairie Island Community in Goodhue County, and about 15 individuals living on restricted tracts in Yellow Medicine County.

 Discussions between the BIA and the tribal Indians from the targeted area began in 1953 and continued throughout 1954.
 Though the Prairie Island and Lower Sioux communities drafted agreements for distribution of land to individual households and ownership, the Upper Sioux strongly opposed fee-simple title to communal tribal lands.
-On January 26, 1955 Senator Edward Thye introduced a bill (S704) to provide for termination of the tribes.
+On January 26, 1955, Senator Edward Thye introduced a bill (S704) to provide for termination of the tribes.

 In addition to opposition by the Dakota, regional residents objected to termination, saying that county and state expenditures might increase for the areas then within reservations, and they expressed their opposition to the committee reviewing the bill.
 The Minnesota Governor's Commission on Human Rights also opposed the legislation, indicating that it would "not adequately protect the interests of the Indians...".
 The bill died in committee, never reaching the Senate floor.